ajiteshgogoi/touchbase/src/content/blog/identifying-toxic-relationships.md

 ### 4. Limit Contact

 If the other person is unwilling to respect your boundaries or change their behaviour, it may be necessary to limit contact.
-This could involve reducing the amount of time you spend with them, avoiding certain topics of conversation, or even cutting off contact altogether.
+This could involve reducing the amount of time you spend with them, avoiding certain topics of conversation or even cutting off contact altogether.

 ### 5. Seek Support

 Dealing with a toxic relationship can be emotionally draining.
-It's important to seek support from trusted friends, family members, or a therapist.
-Talking to someone who understands what you're going through can help you process your emotions, gain perspective, and develop coping strategies.
+It's important to seek support from trusted friends, family members or a therapist.
+Talking to someone who understands what you're going through can help you process your emotions, gain perspective and develop coping strategies.

 ### 6. Consider Professional Help

 If you're struggling to address the toxic relationship on your own, consider seeking professional help from a therapist or counsellor.
-A therapist can provide you with tools and strategies for setting boundaries, communicating effectively, and coping with the emotional impact of the relationship.
+A therapist can provide you with tools and strategies for setting boundaries, communicating effectively and coping with the emotional impact of the relationship.

 ### 7. End the Relationship (If Necessary)